 - For resits, you resit the five questions which form part of one holistic paper and it is this full set of questions that need to be answered in a resit.

 - There is no appeal against a result issued by ICAS.
 You may ask for a procedural review which looks at the administrative process only.
 There is a fee payable for a procedural review.

 - If your application is unsuccessful at any stage of the process, your application will not be refunded.

 - We encourage you to register your interest before making your application.

-- The Five Reflective Eessay questions for the November diet are available from 1 August until 27 October 2017.
+- The Five Reflective Essay questions for the May diet are available from 1 December until 18 May 2018.

-- You can submit your application between 9am on 18 September and 4pm on 27 October 2017.
+- You can submit your application between 9am on 2 April and 4pm on 26April 2018.

 - Do allow time for your sponsors to complete their application forms as they need to see your written reflective essays before you submit them to ICAS.

 - Late submissions will not be processed.
 If any part of your submission reaches us after the 4pm deadline it will not be processed.
 To avoid disappointment, it is best to ensure your submission reaches us no later than one full week before the deadline.

 12. Who are the sponsors and what do they do?